EliotKhachi/publicZk/202206110226/README.md

 ---
 **Software Side**
 * A software is required that understands *URLs* and *HTTP*.
+---
+See how, on a basic level, web servers work

 ## Types of Web Servers
 * **Static** - Web servers are *static* when the server sends its hosted files *as-is* to your browser.